• Read Time 7 min

 A: The beauty of CSM comp plans is they’re usually not that leveraged.
 If a seller is 50/50 base/variable, a CSM might be 70/30, so the first answer is it matters less.
 I’m a little rusty on CSM comp plans but my inclination would be to comp 20% on CSAT and 80% on NRR.
 Think: “My name is Dave, and my job is to get your renewal and have you expand at the standard rate.
 I know that won’t happen if you’re not happy and getting value, so let’s talk about that.”

 Q: How do comp both CSMs and salespeople on an expansion?

 A: You pay sales on new ARR regardless of whether it’s from new or existing customers, and you pay CSMs on an NRR target.
 In effect, you’re paying both on expansion within customers.

-Do you ever wonder what your investors are looking for in board meetings?
+Do you know what Customer Success metrics your board really cares about?
 Are you facing a project like a merger or acquisition that requires you to work with new investors or existing investors in a new capacity?
-Discover what to share and how to share it in our blog, “How Customer Success can use metrics to better engage investors and boards.”
+Learn how to tell a compelling story with metrics in our blog, “How Customer Success can use metrics to better engage investors and boards.”